-EPA point 2 is located at the inlet of the plant and is used for total volume monitoring.
+Point 2 is located at the inlet of the plant and is used for total volume monitoring.

-EPA points 3 and 4 located are upstream and downstream of the discharge point (EPA point 1), respectively.
+Points 3 and 4 are located upstream and downstream of the main discharge point (EPA point 1), respectively.
 These points are used for environmental monitoring.